TPT-Loane/TPT-Loane/be/db/dev-db/README.md

 docker-compose --profile dev-db up --build -d                       # run it in a detached docker container (without adminer) docker-compose --profile dev-db --profile adminer up --build -d     # run it in a detached docker container (with adminer)

-# connect to localhost:8080 to use with adminer or
-# access it with a database manager
+# connect to localhost:8080 to use with adminer or access it with a database manager from localhost:7842
 ```

 ## Stopping the development database